ZaraTam/oyster/README.md

 Available for download at: https://data.gov.uk/dataset/county-and-unitary-authority-december-2015-full-extent-boundaries-in-england-and-wales/resource/cf40a4f7-3686-4818-b0ea-79e8b259ea16

 This data set contains digital vector boundaries for counties, metropolitan districts, London boroughs and unitary authorities in England and Wales as at December 2015.

+## Licence

+This project is licensed under the MIT License - see [LICENSE](https://github.com/ZaraTam/oyster/blob/master/LICENSE) for details